MAziz-0/Legal_site/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap](https://getbootstrap.com/)
-    -  Bootstrap was used to create majority of the websites layout.
+    -  Bootstrap was used to create for majority of the website.
 1. [Flask](https://flask.palletsprojects.com/en/2.0.x//)
-    -  Flask was used to create majority of the websites pages by way of routing (Pymongo, dnspython)
+    -  Flask was used to create the website's pages by way of routing (Pymongo, Dnspython)
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)